July 4, 2014 | slip and fall accident Claims

 - A person who is in physical possession of premises

-- A person who has responsibility for and control over the condition of premises or the activities there carried on or control over persons allowed to enter the premises
+- A person who has responsibility for and control over the condition of premises or the activities there carried on, or control over persons allowed to enter the premises

 When someone suffers an injury on a homeowner’s property, the party that is legally responsible can vary.
-It may be the owner, caretaker, tenants or a combination, depending upon the circumstances.
+It may be the owner, caretaker, tenant, or a combination, depending upon the circumstances.
 An occupiers’ liability lawyer can help claimants determine liability.

 Occupiers have a legal obligation to ensure their property is reasonably safe so as not to endanger others’ safety.
-The statutes explain that the occupier “owes a duty to take such care as in all the circumstances of the case is reasonable to see that persons entering on the premises, and the property brought on the premises by those persons are reasonably safe while on the premises.”
+The statutes explain that the occupier “owes a duty to take such care as in all the circumstances of the case is reasonable to see that persons entering on the premises, and the property brought on the premises by those persons, are reasonably safe while on the premises.”

-Common Hazards in Homeowners’ Liability Claims
+Common Hazards In Homeowners’ Liability Claims

 Victims are injured in myriad ways on others’ property, sometimes as a result of their own carelessness, other times as a result of the homeowner’s carelessness.